 - the very last lines of T.S.Eliot's East Coker

 Rudolf Otto describes the encounter with Divine Reality as evoking both repulsion and attraction (mysterium tremendum and mysterium fascinans).
 This Sunday the Church pours both dread and longing into the soul in order to draw her members "into another intensity, a further union, a deeper communion" with Reality.

-Longing for God is a universal experience, even if it means accepting the threatening circumstance of the Son of Man coming on clouds at the end of time.
+Longing for God is a universal experience, even if (in Christian imagery) it means accepting the threatening circumstance of the Son of Man coming on clouds at the end of time.
 But that longing may also be as tender as Mirabai's waiting in a sopping wet skirt in a downpour.
 (Meditation One)

 Newman describes the watch as an always ready wakefulness, detached from present, an awareness of living into that which is unseen between past and future.
 That is, the Advent watch is a way of life.
 (Meditation Two)

 Finally, what if you knew you had only one month to live?
 (Meditation Three)